Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 #### Option C:

-- Use unity as client appllication and Python or C as the API backend.
+- Use Unity 3D game engine E as client appllication and Python or C as the API backend.

 ### Conclusion